AggarwalJitesh/LLM-AgentAI-Self-Executing-Simple-Game-Creation-Tool/README.md

-Since you are building a **Self-Executing AI Agent** that handles shell commands, Bitcoin prices, and potentially web searches, your README should highlight the "Agentic" nature of the project.

-Here is a professional, clean template you can use.

-***

 # 🤖 GenAI-Shell-Agent
 A Python-based AI agent powered by **Gemini 2.0 Flash** that can reason through tasks, execute local shell commands, and fetch real-time data via APIs.